ThandokaziVoyizana/IBM-testrepo/README.md

-# IBM-testrepo
+# Notebook Hands On Project IBM
-## Editing the file
+## Creating A Notebook and uploading the file to  Github

-Its a markdown file in this repository.
+In this section we learn we learn the following :

+Create a Jupyter Notebook
+Insert code and markdown cells
+Share the notebook through GitHub